jeensshi/BrahmaFramework2.NET/README.md

 add feature

-1.link dynamic modules by reflection function--finished.
+1.link dynamic modules by reflection function(2019.4.9 finished).

 2.promote the sql-mapping analysis module by using new grammar analyzing